nicolauria1988/oasis/README.md

 ## Notes

 - Repository includes images for database seeding
-- To add available_dates to all locations in console run:
+- To add available_dates to all locations in the console run:

 ```ruby
 Location.all.each do |location|